odoo/documentation/content/applications/sales/sales/amazon_connector/manage.rst

 The synchronization is based on the Amazon status: only orders whose status has changed since the last synchronization are fetched from Amazon.
 This includes changes on either end (Amazon or Odoo).

-For *FBA* (Fulfilled by Amazon), only *Shipped* and *Canceled* orders are fetched.
+For *FBA* (Fulfilled by Amazon), only *Shipped* and *Cancelled* orders are fetched.

-For *FBM* (Fulfilled by Merchant), the same is done for *Unshipped* and *Canceled* orders.
+For *FBM* (Fulfilled by Merchant), the same is done for *Unshipped* and *Cancelled* orders.
 For each synchronized order, a sales order and customer are created in Odoo (if the customer is not already registered in the database).

 .. note::
-   When an order is canceled in Amazon, and was already synchronized in Odoo, the corresponding sales order is automatically canceled in Odoo.
+   When an order is cancelled in Amazon, and was already synchronized in Odoo, the corresponding sales order is automatically cancelled in Odoo.

 Force synchronization
 =====================